with-code-example/javascript-with-code-example/content/blog/2023-08-06-github-action-for-golang-with-sonarqube.md

 slug: github-action-for-golang-with-sonarqube
 date: 2023-08-06
 draft: false
+toc: true
 ---

 To analyze a Golang project using GitHub Actions with SonarQube, you'll need to set up a workflow in your repository that triggers the SonarQube analysis on every code push.
 Here's a step-by-step guide to help you achieve this:

+## Setps to analyze golang with sonarqube

 ### Step 1: Set up SonarQube Server